 Financial scriptures, healing verses, success scriptures, never give up & overcoming fear scriptures and Psalm 20, 23 and 91.

-The Word is speaking your name and that of family members as you claim God’s precious promises to you….the Word was designed for you…before the beginning of time.
-But now is the time … you must begin to realize like never before that God is talking to you. . .He has plans for you.
+Let the Word speak your name and that of family members as you claim God’s precious promises to you.
+But more importantly, you begin to realize like never before that God is talking to you. . .He has plans for you.

 Fifth, memorize it:

-Once you’ve personalize your verses. . .commit them to memory. . .and begin to confess them while driving your car, walking on the beach or in a park, waiting for the bus, on a break at work, sitting in your favorite chair or in your quiet place.
+Once you’ve personalize your verses. . .commit them to memory. . .and begin to confess them while driving your car, walking on the beach or in a park, waiting for the bus, on a break at work, talking with friends, sitting in your favorite chair or in your quiet place.

 Why should we memorize the Bible. . .because it’s essential for our very survival.